 Tariffs

-China imposed additional import tariffs on many U.S. food and agricultural products in response to the United States’ Section 232 and 301 trade actions.
-However, China has also implemented a tariff exclusion process for imports of U.S. commodities.
-Importers can apply for exclusions from Section 301 retaliatory tariffs through the tariff exclusion process.
-USDA has published guidance on the process for U.S. exporters.
-Additional reports can be found in USDA Global Agricultural Information Network (GAIN).
+The Chinese government imposed additional import tariffs on many U.S. food and agricultural products in response to the United States’ Section 232 and 301 trade actions in 2018 and 2020, respectively.
+Beijing also announced additional retaliatory tariffs of 10 to 15 percent on March 4, 2025, on 740 tariff lines, or approximately 85 percent of current U.S. agricultural exports to China.
+These tariffs are in addition to the retaliatory tariffs the Chinese government placed on all U.S. products.
+Importers can apply for exclusions from the Section 301 retaliatory tariffs through the tariff exclusion process, though other tariffs will remain in place.
+USDA has published reports related to retaliatory tariffs including the most recent round in the USDA Global Agricultural Information Network (GAIN).

 Products with Potential Growth